CloudCannon/documentation/_posts/2016-04-25-improved-yaml-editor-and-better-empty-site-state.md

 ---

-This release improves the user experience for editing YAML files and adding files to an empty site.&nbsp;
+This release improves the user experience for editing YAML files and adding files to an empty site.

 **Features:**